pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

     * Company does development and maintains 500 applications
     * "Packaging needs to be better so we can deploy more easily."

 Questions
 ---------

 #.
+How come Java .war files do it better than Python?
+#.
 What is the status quo?
 #.
 What are people working on to make this better?

 Porting to Python 3
 ====================